This is the featured image of the Add Sharpness to Your Piano Chord Progression blog article.

-In House music, the piano is a very important element.
-It’s the key ingredient in a wide range of dance floor hits.
-When it comes to House music, the piano riff (or progression) is a two, three, or four-chord sequence that is played rhythmically and percussively, typically in the piano’s middle register.
-When produced properly, a great piano song can become an anthem.
+In House music, the piano is an essential element.
+It's the key ingredient in a wide range of dance floor hits.
+When it comes to House music, the piano riff (or progression) is a two-, three---, or four-chord sequence played rhythmically and percussively, typically in the piano's middle register.
+When produced correctly, a great piano song can become an anthem.
 In this tutorial, we will show you how to add sharpness to your piano chord progression and blend it into the overall mix.

-As usual, we have prepared a short sequence in our SoundBridge: DAW with most of the elements – including the piano chord progression.
-Let’s listen to it.
+As usual, we have prepared a short sequence in our SoundBridge: DAW with most elements - including the piano chord progression.
+Let's listen to it.

 This is the mix before the piano chord progression.